dell-research-harvard/linktransformer/README.md

 ## News

+- If you are just looking to demo the package on your data, try out this [HuggingFace Space](https://huggingface.co/spaces/96abhishekarora/linktransformer_merge) to merge two data frames!!
+- All linkage models have been updated!
+(On the safe paths).
+Larger training datasets for Company models, better performance across the board!
+Check them out.
 - Online contrastive loss is now available for linkage model training - especially useful for training with paired data containing binary labels.
 Try it out!
-Tutorial will be out soon.
+The tutorial will be out soon.

 ## Features